Princesso/toolkitten/summer-of-code/README.md

 ## Positive energy

 Hackathons have gotten a bad rap because of some that have an unhealthy, competitive structure, and for setting unrealistic expectations.
-Don’t participate in hackathon with that mindset and you’ll be on the right track.
+Don’t participate in a hackathon with that mindset and you’ll be on the right track.
 Here are the goals to keep in mind:

 ## Strengthen the community that the hackathon is for